ublitzjs/preprocess/src/my_thoughts.md

         check syntax
         create cache dummy on the heap
         get file descriptor, file size.
+        if save || fileSize <= maxChunkSize - save in global map release accessor
         create task on the heap and insert data above in it. create libuv data and insert task in it queue libuv to cache for optimization